rebelsky/csc322/home/index.md

 Basics
 ------

-*Meets*: Thursday 1:00-3:50.
-Our default location is 3818, but we will likely be working in a variety of locations.
-You should plan to spend about four or five hours per week on homework outside of class time.
+*Meets*: MWF 2:00-3:00 or 1:00:3:00.
+Our default location is 3819, but we will likely be working in a variety of locations.
+You should plan to spend about six hours per week on this class, between in-class and out-of-class time.

 *Instructor*:
 [Samuel A. Rebelsky](http://www.cs.grinnell.edu/~rebelsky/)